 - 1. Track their participation and milestones.
-See Forms: Steps to Knighthood. - 2.
+(See Forms: Steps to Knighthood.) - 2.
 Periodically review the Imperial Rolls Database reports and assure that recent activity is properly recorded. - 3.
-Request an audit: - Officially request an audit (e-mail or other written format).
-An offhand request shouted across the parking lot after an event is not an official request. - Provide the Minister of Rolls with any information that is useful for confirming the points, including persona names, maiden name, when they joined Adria, etc. - Provide the Minister of Rolls with a recap of their points as they believe them to be.
-See Forms: Steps to Knighthood. - 4.
+Request an audit: - a.
+Officially request an audit (e-mail or other written format).
+An offhand request shouted across the parking lot after an event is not an official request. - b.
+Provide the Minister of Rolls with any information that is useful for confirming the points, including persona names, maiden name, when they joined Adria, etc. - c.
+Provide the Minister of Rolls with a recap of their points as they believe them to be.
+(See Forms: Steps to Knighthood.) - 4.
 Participate in the audit, providing information as requested by the Minister of Rolls. - 5.
-The Word of Two Knights

-This is a method of verification that was born of ineffective record-keeping also in rare cases where the paperwork for the event is missing completely.
-(See IV., F, page 17)
+The Word of Two Knights - This is a method of verification that was born of ineffective record-keeping also in rare cases where the paperwork for the event is missing completely.
+(See: IV.F.
+Member provided Information.)